garystafford/aws-cfn-demo/README.md

 ```

 ---
-Optional, remove older CodeCommit credentials and ssh entries, if necessary.
+Optional, remove older CodeCommit credentials and ssh entries, if you are getting log in issues with AWS CodeCommit.

 - <https://docs.aws.amazon.com/codecommit/latest/userguide/troubleshooting-ch.html#troubleshooting-macoshttps>
 - <https://stackoverflow.com/a/20195558/580268>